ASaiM/documentation/framework/tools/available_tools/pretreatments/control_quality/quality_estimation.rst

 Sequence duplication
 ~~~~~~~~~~~~~~~~~~~~

-As :ref:`mentioned previously <for-users-pretreatments-quality-control-estimation-seq-duplication>`, investigating sequence duplication in metagenomic and metatranscriptomic datasets is a delicate step.
+As :ref:`mentioned previously <framework-tools-available-pretreatments-control-quality-estimation-duplication>`, investigating sequence duplication in metagenomic and metatranscriptomic datasets is a delicate step.
 So, the corresponding reports are ignored.

 Tag sequences
 ~~~~~~~~~~~~~